microsoft/code-with-engineering-playbook/docs/design/design-patterns/cloud-architecture-design-guidance/readme.md

 Read more about [Hub-And-Spoke topology](https://learn.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke?tabs=cli)

-It is recomended deploying hub/spoke in connection with [landing zones](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/) to ensure consistency accross all enviorments as well as guiderails to ensure a high level of security while giving devopers freedom within development enviorments.
+When deploying hub/spoke, it is recommended that you do so in connection with [landing zones](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/).
+This ensures consistency across all environments as well as guardrails to ensure a high level of security while giving developers freedom within development environments.

 ### Firewall and security

-When using a Hub-and-Spoke topology it is possible to deploy a centralized Firewall instance in the Hub that all outgoing traffic or traffic to/from certain vnets, this allows for centralized threat protection while minimizaing costs.
+When using a Hub-and-Spoke topology it is possible to deploy a centralized Firewall instance in the Hub that all outgoing traffic or traffic to/from certain VNets, this allows for centralized threat protection while minimizing costs.

 ### DNS

-The best practice method for handling DNS in azure and in clouds in general means using the managed DNS services.
-There are quite a few benefits and resources designed to allow for secure and easy to implement and maintain configurations.
+The best practices for handling DNS in azure and in clouds in general include using the managed DNS services.
+Some of the benefits of using the managed DNS services is that the resources are designed to be secure, and easy to deploy and configure.

 * **DNS forwarding:** Set up DNS forwarding between your on-premises DNS servers and Azure DNS servers for name resolution across environments.
 * **Use Azure Private DNS zones for Azure resources:** Configure Azure Private DNS zones for your Azure resources to ensure name resolution is kept within the virtual network.

 Read more about [Hybrid/Multi-Cloud DNS infrasurecture](https://learn.microsoft.com/en-us/azure/architecture/hybrid/hybrid-dns-infra) and [Azure DNS infrazureture](https://learn.microsoft.com/en-us/azure/dns/)

 ### IP allocation

-When allocating IP address spaces to Azure Virtual Networks (VNets), it's essential to follow best practices for proper management, scalability, and to avoid potential issues.
+When allocating IP address spaces to Azure Virtual Networks (VNets), it's essential to follow best practices for proper management, and scalability.

 Here are some recommendations for IP allocation to VNets:

 * **Reserve IP addresses:** Reserve IP addresses in your address space for critical resources or services.
 * **Public IP allocation:** Minimize the use of public IP addresses and use Azure Private Link when possible to access services over a private connection.